Matt Blunt: Early political career

 In 1998, Blunt was elected as a Republican to the Missouri House of Representatives to represent the 139th legislative district for a two-year term.
-In 2000, he was elected Missouri Secretary of State; although only a first-term state representative, Blunt defeated the Speaker of the Missouri House of Representatives, Steve Gaw.
+In 2000, he was elected Missouri Secretary of State; although only a first-term state representative, Blunt defeated the Democratic Speaker of the Missouri House of Representatives, Steve Gaw, with 51.4% of the vote to Gaw's 45.1%.
+Blunt was 29 on election day, November 7, 2000, and 30 at the time he assumed office, making him the youngest person ever to win statewide office in Missouri.
+His father had been elected to the same office at age 34.
 Blunt was the only Republican elected to statewide office in Missouri in 2000.

-In the general election on November 7, 2000, Blunt defeated Democratic opponent Steve Gaw with 51.4% of the vote, to Gaw's 45.1%.
-Blunt was 29 on election day, 30 at the time he assumed office, making him the youngest ever to win statewide office in Missouri.
-His father had been elected to the same office at age 34.

-As Secretary of State, Blunt promoted a state election reform bill in 2002, which won support of the Republican-controlled Senate and Democratic House.
+In August 2001, as secretary of state, Blunt traveled to Israel along with a delegation of Republicans led by his father, Roy, to meet with Israeli prime minister Ariel Sharon.
+He promoted a state election reform bill in 2002, which won support of the Republican-controlled Senate and Democratic House.
 In 2004, Blunt required all electronic voting machines purchased by the state to produce a voter-verified paper ballot.

 Governor of Missouri

 2004 election

 Blunt faced only token opposition in the Republican primary, which he won with 534,393 votes (68.28%).
-In the general election, he faced Missouri State Auditor Claire McCaskill, who had defeated incumbent Governor Bob Holden in the Democratic primary.
+In the general election, he faced Missouri State Auditor Claire McCaskill, who had defeated incumbent governor Bob Holden in the Democratic primary.